ancientmc/AncientCoderPack/docs/HOWTO.md

 Where BINPATCH_TOOL is the BinaryPatcher JAR, VANILLA_JAR is the vanilla Minecraft Alpha 1.2.6 jar, PATCH_FILES is the LZMA file generated from the genBinPatches task, and MODDED_JAR is the output modified jar you wish to run in your launcher.

+### Generating DiffPatches ###
+BinPatches aren't viewable, so ACP gives you the option to generate DiffPatch files (.patch) so you can easily show your changes to the code on GitHub.
+Under the "genBinPatches" task you can find the "genDiffPatches" task (it's also found in the "modtools" task group) Running this task will generate patches in the build directory, inside "modding/patches/diff/".

+These won't serve any real purpose other than making your code visible, as you'll need the BinPatches to actually modify the jar.